pranitmahajan/applitoolsHackathonTests/README.md

 ## Applitools Hackathon Tests Automation

+- This is complete optimise framework using BDD approach and effectively demoing use of applitools libs for visual AI tests, along with other functional actions.

-For traditional tests:
+### For traditional tests:
 Framework is based on [WebDriverIO](http://webdriver.io/) and [Cucumber](https://cucumber.io/)<br/>

-For visual AI tests:
+### For visual AI tests:
-Same webdriverio and cucumber framework is used with addition of applitools libs, for visual assertions instead of functional assertions.
+Same webdriverio and cucumber framework is used, with addition of [Applitools](https://applitools.com/),for visual assertions instead of functional assertions.

 #### Traditional test step definations are under /tests/steps/traditionalTests

 #### Visual AI test step definations are under /tests/steps/visualVITests

-## In Brief:

--   This is complete optimise framework using BDD approach and effectively demoing use of applitools libs for visual AI tests, along with other functional actions.

 #### Requirements